The Excel INDIRECT function will help you to customize your cell's references. This is the best way to create dynamic references.

-Let's suppose you have a workbook with a lot of worksheets.
-Each worksheet has the same structure with these informations.
+Let's say you have a workbook with a lot of worksheets, one per country

-We want to return the capital name for each country in another worksheet.
+We want to return all the capital names for each country in another worksheet.

-In a basic approche, you will connect the contain of the cell B8 for each worksheet.
-It's the worst that you can do 😱😱😱
+In a basic approach, basic Excel users will connect the content of cell B2 for each worksheet manually.
+It's the worst that you can do 😱

-Of course, when you look at all the references, it's easy to notice that the name of the worksheets is the same as the value in column A. So the idea here is : "Instead of creating a lot of manual references, let's create 1 formula with the values of the column A"
+Of course, when you look at all the references, it's easy to notice that the name of the worksheets is the same as the value in column A. So the idea here is: "Instead of creating a lot of manual references, let's create 1 formula with the values of column A"

 The detail of the reference is